Debdut/browser-extension/README.md

 🥉 React, Preact, Typescript or PostCSS are all optional

+For Disabling TS

+- Just change file extensions ts to js and tsx to jsx
+- Change all ts to js and tsx to jsx in `webpack/base.js`

 For Preact builds

+- Disable TS using instructions above
 - `npm install preact`
 - Enable `{ "pragma":"h" }` in `webpack/base.js`
 - Enable `"jsxImportSource": "preact"` in `tsconfig.json`